-But a mere decade later, he was bankrupt.
+A mere decade later though, he was bankrupt.
 The ensuing stress and misery is likely what killed him.
+That story unfortunately repeats itself time and again with most lottery-like outcomes.

 The sucker has always tried to get something for nothing, and the appeal in all booms is always frankly to the gambling instinct aroused by cupidity and spurred by a pervasive prosperity.
 People who look for easy money invariably pay for the privilege of proving conclusively that it cannot be found on this sordid earth.